perkss/kotlin-kafka-and-kafka-streams-examples/README.md

 ## Kafka Reactive Secure Producer Consumer

-Shows how you can run a secured broker cluster using TLS and a applicaiton that will will consume and produce with this secure transport layer to the brokers.
+Shows how you can run a secured broker cluster using TLS and a application that will will consume and produce with this secure transport layer to the brokers.
 Details can be found in the sub folder README.

+## Kafka Streams and Kotlin